 Laying telecommunications and power cables within UK territorial waters (up to 12 nautical miles) requires a marine licence.
-If the cable is an international cable, MMO are obliged to grant the marine licence, but can include conditions.
+If the cable is an international cable, the Marine Management Organisation (MMO) are obliged to grant the marine licence, but can include conditions.

 Laying international cables outside UK territorial waters (beyond 12 nautical miles) does not require a marine licence.
 However, associated works, such as pre-lay dredge and disposal and cable protection works may require a marine licence.

 A marine licence is required for the laying of all cables used in connection with:

 - exploring the UK sector of the continental shelf

 - exploiting the natural resources of that sector

 - operating artificial islands, installations and structures under the jurisdiction of the UK

 - preventing, reducing or controlling pollution from pipelines